sujaykummari/sujaykummari/README.md

 * ❇️ Node.js
 * 🍂MongoDB

-I work as a FULL-STACK developer at Shape AI
+I work as a FULL-STACK developer intern at Shape AI